 ART AND HUMANITIES: This requirement can be satisfied by six credits of coursework in Art (visual or performing), English Literature, History, Humanities, Philosophy, or Religion.

-1CO-OP and/or INTERNSHIP is arranged by Career Development.
+1CO-OP AND/OR INTERNSHIP is/are arranged by Career Development.
 Students must contact the Director of Career Development before the start of their junior year.

-2RECOMMENDED ELECTIVES: Students enrolled in the track in Forensic Psychology are encouraged to take the following 3-credit courses as free electives: CRIM2215 Crime and Forensics, CRIM2230 Death Penalty, PSYC3301 Drugs and Behavior, PSYC3324 Group and Family Dynamics, and PSYC3394 Disorders of Addiction.
+2RECOMMENDED ELECTIVES: Students enrolled in the Forensic Psychology track are encouraged to take the following 3-credit courses as free electives: CRIM2215 Crime and Forensics, CRIM2230 Death Penalty, PSYC3301 Drugs and Behavior, PSYC3324 Group and Family Dynamics, and PSYC3394 Disorders of Addiction.

 A minimum of 120 credits is required for graduation.